f-charton/f-charton.github.io/roots.md

 | 7 | - | - | - | - | 4.2   | - | -   | -   | 4.1 | -   | 4.2 |
 | 8 | - | - | - | - | - | 4.1   | -   | -   | 4.0 | -   | 4.1 |

-All the results in tables 2 and 3 were obtained after training on the same number of examples (about 120 million).
-This means that a model trained on polynomials of degree 3 to 8 saw about 20 million examples of each degrees, yet achieve similar results to models trained on polynomials of one degree, with 120 million examples.
-This clearly demonstrates the benefit of mixing degrees in the datasets.
+This makes a strong case for mixing degrees in the training sets.
+All the results in tables 2 and 3 were obtained from datasets of similar size (about 120 million examples), but mixture sets present the model with **much less** examples of each degree.
+For instance, a polynomial of degree 6 is predicted with 36% max-err accuracy after being presented with 120 million degree 6 polynomials (in the 6-only training set), and 36.9% after seeing only 20 million degree 6 polynomials in the 3-8 training set.
+This strongly suggests that the models learns from polynomials of different degrees, i.e. that training on degrees 3 to 6 does not amount to learning 4 different problems.

 ### Sorted and unsorted roots

-In my basic train sets, the root of the poynomial are sorted in decreasing order.
-Table 5 compares their accuracy with models trained on datasets where the roots are left in random order.
+In the basic train sets, the root in the output are sorted in decreasing order.
+To each input polynomial corresponds a unique output, that is presented at training.
+What if the roots were not sorted?
+Then, for a degree $n$ polynomial, there would be $n!$ possible sequences of roots, and the model would be trained on one (selected randomly).
+Intuitively, I would have thought that sorting the roots helped the model, and that the unsorted task would be much harder.

+Table 4 compares max-err accuracy (our "hardest" metric) for different degrees, on three different datasets, for models trained from sorted and unsorted roots.
+The evaluation procedure does not change: predicted roots are sorted before relative errors are computed.
 For small degrees (3 and 4), root order has no impact on accuracy.
 For larger degrees, sorting the roots brings a small gain in accuracy.

 This result is slighty counter-intuitive: when training on unsorted roots, the model sees one out of $n$ possible permutations of the $n$ roots.
 This results in a higher cross-entropy loss, and should make the training much harder.

 This confirms an observation from [our paper on recurrences](https://arxiv.org/abs/2201.04600): training the model on simplified expressions (i.e. $2x+1$ vs $x+2+x-1$) made no difference in accuracy.

 The discussion on the importance of simplification has been ongoing since my first paper ([on integration](https://arxiv.org/abs/1912.01412)).
 In a review, [Ernest Davis commented](https://arxiv.org/abs/1912.05752) that working from simplified functions made the problem easier ("No integration without simplification!"), and I considered that a fair point.
 The results from the paper on recurrences, which suggested that simplification was orthogonal to the problem we were solving (and therefore had no bearing on it), came as a surprise.
 This result on sorting roots seems to confirm it (or, at least, go in the same direction).

-**Table 5 - Sorted and unsorted roots, max-err accuracy**
+**Table 4 - Sorted and unsorted roots, max-err accuracy**
 |Degree | 3-6 sorted | 3-6 unsorted | 3-8 sorted | 3-8 unsorted | 5-8 sorted | 5-8 unsorted |
 |---|---|---|---|---|---|---|
 |3 | 86.1| 87.2 | 85.4 | 85.5 | -    | - |